 This is a story of a hidden diagnosis of Autism (Aspergers) in my life.

 Autistic women are, however, still likely to remain undiagnosed.
-A survey by the National Autistic Society found that 42% of females have been misdiagnosed, compared with 30% of males, while twice as many women were undiagnosed compared with men (10% compared with 5%).
+A survey by the National Autistic Society found that 42% of females have been misdiagnosed, compared with 30% of males, while twice as many women were undiagnosed (with Autism) compared with men (10% compared with 5%).

 The Gardian – Autism: ‘hidden pool’